 Hard water is water that is high in dissolved minerals, particularly calcium and magnesium.
-The minerals are harmless to human health but can cause a lot of household headaches.
-Hard water causes the most issues when it’s heated because that’s when it forms calcium carbonate or scale, the yucky mineral deposits that build up in your pipes and appliances.
+The minerals are harmless to human health but can cause a lot of household issues.
+Hard water causes the most issues when it’s heated because that’s when it forms calcium carbonate or scale, the unsightly mineral deposits that build up in your pipes and appliances.

 Signs of Hard Water